Feb 20, 2020

 This is why organizations need to buckle up and strengthen their data security processes.
 They must pay attention to customer privacy while following the regulations laid down by data privacy regulation laws like the CCPA.
 These laws empower consumers to control personal data.

-Also, complying with these regulations help businesses grow their brand and improve customer loyalty and trust.
+Also, complying with these regulations helps businesses grow their brand and improve customer loyalty and trust.
 So, companies must have the right data protection methodologies and tools in place.
 Of course, juggling accessibility and security is hard, but businesses will get tangible benefits in the long run.

-Thus, data privacy must be at the forefront of an organizations' business strategy to save time and money.
+Thus, data privacy must be at the forefront of an organization's business strategy to save time and money.

 CCPA applies to all for-profit organizations that operate in California and either: